 Mr. Austin described to the friendlyjordies team of how "it is a profound disservice to the nation that mainstream interviewers seldom if ever challenge Coalition ministers on their blatant lies about the economy.
 But it is truly infuriating is when professional journalists actually repeat and reinforce them:"

 Leigh Sales: “Let me put it to you that with the record of performance during Covid which, as you point out, is better than around the world and the economy doing relatively well ...”

-In fact, the economy since Mr. Morrison became Treasurer has recorded 60 outcomes which are the worst on record.
+In fact, since Mr. Morrison became Treasurer in 2015 the Australian economy has recorded 60 outcomes which are the worst on record.
 The ABC’s charter requires them to publish this information and, and Mr. Austin claims "they are failing the nation badly by refusing to do so."